Air Quality

 Nitrogen Dioxide

-Nitrogen dioxide (NO2) is a gas made up of nitrogen and oxygen, it is a red brown colour, but it cannot be seen in the air, as it is diluted.
+Nitrogen dioxide (NO2) is a gas made up of nitrogen and oxygen and is a red-brown colour.
 It is formed alongside nitric oxide (NO) during combustion.
 The two gases are referred to together as nitrogen oxides (NOx).

 NO2 can also be a ‘pre-cursor’ pollutant, as it can react in sunlight to form ground level Ozone.